angular/angular/aio/content/guide/component-styles.md

 This page describes how to load and apply these component styles.

-You can run the <live-example></live-example> in Stackblitz and download the code from there.
+Run the <live-example></live-example> in Stackblitz and download the code from there.

 ## Using component styles

-For every Angular component you write, you may define not only an HTML template, but also the CSS styles that go with that template, specifying any selectors, rules, and media queries that you need.
+For every Angular component you write, you can define not only an HTML template, but also the CSS styles that go with that template, specifying any selectors, rules, and media queries that you need.